Profit ≠ Success: Why a ‘Triple Bottom Line’ Shows the Full Picture

 Here’s what that can look like in practice:

-• Automating key workflows with new technologies to free up time for philanthropic work, or space to refocus.
+Automating key workflows with new technologies to free up time for philanthropic work, or just for space to refocus.

 Why This Matters at Fletcher Consulting

-I started this business after years in non-profit leadership and an education focused on building and leading sustainable businesses.
+I started Fletcher Consulting after years in non-profit leadership and an education focused on building and leading sustainable businesses.

 Whether I’m designing your website, cleaning up your digital tools, or helping you position your brand in a more substantial way, the goal isn’t just to make you look good—it’s to help you lead with integrity.